-Money encompasses currency in circulation (currency outside banks and savings houses), demand deposits of other financial corporations and local government from the NBRM survey, as well as demand deposits from the Banks and Savings Houses' Survey.
+Money encompasses currency in circulation (currency outside banks and savings houses), demand deposits of other financial corporations and local government from the NBRM survey, as well as demand deposits from the Banks and Savings Houses Survey.

-Other deposits include time, savings and foreign currency deposits within NBRM, banks and savings houses.
+Other deposits include time, savings and foreign currency deposits with NBRM, banks and savings houses.
 Restricted deposits and liabilities to other financial corporations are presented separately.

-Capital accounts in depository corporation survey incorporate capital accounts from the NBRM's Survey and Other Depository Corporations' (banks and savings houses) Survey.
+Capital accounts in the depository corporations survey incorporate capital accounts from the NBRM Survey and Other Depository Corporations (banks and savings houses) Survey.

-Category Other items, net, presents all categories not encompassed with NBRM's Survey and Banks and Savings Houses' Survey, as well as all unclassified assets and liabilities from these surveys.
+Category Other items, net, presents all categories not encompassed with NBRM Survey and Banks and Savings Houses Survey, as well as all unclassified assets and liabilities from these surveys.

 5.1.5.4.
-Other Financial Corporations' Survey
+Other Financial Corporations Survey

-This Survey encompasses the assets and liabilities of the other financial corporations (investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies), preliminary classified by institutional sectors.
+This Survey encompasses the assets and liabilities of the other financial corporations (investment funds, pension funds, insurance companies, companies providing financial leasing, financial companies, investment funds management companies and pension funds management companies), preliminary classified by institutional sectors.
 Within each sector the assets and the liabilities are classified according to the standard definition of financial instruments.